 Dr. Muhammad offers a unique, culturally and historically responsive approach to literacy instruction developed from a blend of multiple pedagogical approaches.
 This approach is essential for all students, especially youth of color, who traditionally have been marginalized in learning standards, policies, and school practices.
-The equity framework helps educators teach toward the following literacy learning goals: Identity Development, Skill Development, Intellectual Development, and Criticality.
-Participants will be encouraged to be more inclusive of their teaching of these four collective goals while learning the importance of integrating racial and cultural responsiveness into their learning goals, lesson plans, and the texts they use.
-Additionally, participants will see sample lessons of culturally and historically responsive literacy across grade levels.
+Participants will learn how to be more culturally inclusive by incorporating Dr. Muhammad’s four-layered equity framework, Historically Responsive Literacy, into their instruction.
+Sample lesson plans will be included.

 Today’s students are increasingly impacted by trauma in a wide variety of contexts.
 Taking a systemic approach to support students’ trauma-related needs creates the conditions necessary for focused literacy initiatives to be successful and sustainable.
 This session will outline research-based and practitioner-proven strategies to build a trauma-skilled approach for supporting all students in building their literacy skills.